BackPack Bob 🌴

 free flights things to do at phuket airport free beaches things to do for free in phuket

 There are very few places in the world where you can get this close to aircraft touching down.
-The end of the runway at Phuket Airport is separated from from the Andaman Sea by just a few hundred meters of beach.
-It’s one of the most unique experiences you’ll find and the best part is, its a completely free thing to do in Phuket.
+The end of the runway at Phuket Airport is separated from the Andaman Sea by just a few hundred meters of beach.
+It’s one of the most unique experiences you’ll find and the best part is, it’s a completely free thing to do in Phuket.

 Technically speaking people aren’t allowed to be in the flight path, and at the moment there are no restrictions in place.
-But authorities have even increasing concerns about potential safety risks and drone usage The beach is not governed by Airports Of Thailand, but rather the Department Of National Parks.
+But authorities have even increasing concerns about potential safety risks and drone usage The beach is not governed by the Airports Of Thailand, but rather by the Department Of National Parks.
 And once this spat is resolved it is expected that the beach will close.
 So make sure to see it while you can.

 #3 Phuket Big Buddha